BrightFlair/iris-pi-gen/README.md

-# pi-gen
+# iris-pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the Iris Media Raspbian images_, based on [RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen)

 ## Dependencies